 One of the numerous reasons I remain interested in doing what I do is there are so many things to learn.
 Each and every project feels like a new opportunity to discover and create something new.
 There are some things that will always remain though, one of which is the pool of various symbols that have been around longer than any of us have.
 Take the heart shape, for example.

-In western cultures, February has become the month of hearts, flowers, candy, and Valentines.
-(I’ve written about a bit of that history before.)
-The history of the heart shape goes even further back in time though: all the way to 1,000-8,000 B.C.E., before the last Ice Age, when “Cro-Magnon hunters in Europe use the symbol in pictograms, though it remains a mystery exactly what meaning it held for them.”
+(I’ve written about a bit of that history before.)all the way to 1,000-8,000 B.C.E., before the last Ice Age, when “Cro-Magnon hunters in Europe use the symbol in pictograms, though it remains a mystery exactly what meaning it held for them.”

 There are also “several pieces of pottery going back as far as 3000BC [which] clearly show the unmistakable symbol.
 However, in these instances, the symbol is noted to be a simplification of either a fig or ivy leaf, not a crude representation of the human heart, and seemingly, at least initially, not having anything to do with love.”